Dr. Zero: Self-Evolving Search Agents without Training Data: Experiments

 \subsection{Experiment Results}

 \textbf{Overall Performance.} We first discuss the main evaluation results as reported in \Cref{tab:main}.
-Based on the presented results, we draw several key observations: (1)~\emph{Overall Performance}: \ours consistently matches or exceeds the strongest supervised baselines in both single-hop and multi-hop benchmarks.
-These results demonstrate that \ours effectively extends autonomous self-evolution to search agents, even in a strictly data-free setting.
+Based on the presented results, we draw several key observations: (1)~\emph{Overall Performance}: \ours is competitive with the strongest supervised baselines across both single-hop and multi-hop benchmarks, and exceeds them on several individual tasks.
+These results demonstrate that \ours effectively extends autonomous self-evolution to search agents without curated QA training data.
 (2)~\emph{Superiority over Few-Shot Baselines}: \ours substantially outperforms few-shot methods across nearly every benchmark.
 For instance, using Qwen2.5-3B on NQ, \ours achieves 0.397 EM, significantly outperforming few-shot prompting (0.106), IRCoT (0.111) and Search-o1 (0.238).
 Unlike such baselines, our iterative training loop dynamically refines search capabilities across all tasks.
-(3)~\emph{Parity with Supervised Search Agents}: Remarkably, \ours excels \emph{without any training data}.
+(3)~\emph{Parity with Supervised Search Agents}: Remarkably, \ours excels \emph{without human-annotated QA training data}.
 On single-hop tasks (i.e., NQ, TriviaQA and PopQA), our 3B model outperforms the supervised Search-R1 by 22.9\%, 6.5\% and 18.4\% respectively.
 In complex multi-hop scenarios, the 7B variant achieves roughly 90\% of Search-R1's performance and even outperforms it on the challenging 2WikiMQA.
 (4)~\emph{Scaling and Self-Evolution}: As the base model scales from 3B to 7B, \ours exhibits robust gains, particularly in multi-hop reasoning.
-By utilizing \hrpo and a difficulty-guided reward, our framework overcomes the typical performance plateau of self-evolution methods, generating a high-quality curriculum that continually challenges the solver.
-Overall, our findings demonstrate that \ours effectively leverages the proposer-solver dynamics to enhance the search and reasoning capabilities of the base LLM across diverse benchmarks.
+By utilizing \hrpo and a difficulty-guided reward, our framework generates a high-quality curriculum that supports gains across the initial self-evolution iterations.
+Overall, our findings demonstrate that \ours effectively leverages the proposer-solver dynamics to enhance agentic search and evidence-grounded answering across diverse benchmarks; our evaluation does not separately isolate these gains from reasoning over retrieved passages.